Stephen-Gates/eapd/docs/rules/play.md

 ## Background

 You are an Enterprise Architect.
 Your organisation is facing many challenges.
 You’ve been asked to prepare a deck of slides to explain the situation and recommend actions to solve a challenge.
-These slides are your Pitch Deck.
+These slides are your pitch deck.

 Other Enterprise Architects are also preparing pitch decks to solve challenges.